pivotal/docs-tap/apix-spec-validator/APIX-Documentation.md

 > Note:
 >
-> Any flavour of the Data Plane Kubernetes Cluster can be used with TAP components installation
+> * Any flavour of the Data Plane Kubernetes Cluster can be used with TAP components installation
+> * Apix-Connector 0.1.2 **(For the Bug Bash use Apix-Connector 0.1.0 )**

 1. Create a new namespace where the apix-connector shouldl be installed